Beatrice (drug): Synthesis

 The chemical synthesis of Beatrice has been described.

 Analogues

-Analogues of Beatrice include N-methyl-DOET, N-methyl-DOI (N-Me-DOI), N-methyl-DOB, and IDNNA (N,N-dimethyl-DOI).
+Analogues of Beatrice include N-methyl-DOET, N-methyl-DOI, N-methyl-DOB, IDNNA (N,N-dimethyl-DOI), N-methyl-TMA-2, and methyl-TMA (N-methyl-TMA), among others.
 N-Methyl-DOI is a potent agonist of the serotonin 5-HT_{2A} receptor similarly to DOI, but with several-fold reduced potency and slightly reduced efficacy.

 History

 Beatrice was first described in the scientific literature by Beng T. Ho and colleagues in 1970.
 Subsequently, it was described in greater detail by Alexander Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).